cooperwo1f/Thesis/chapters/research/SPI.md

 Issue now is my driver has an issue because I'm reading all 0s for the ID but on the scope I can see the response is correct.

+Issue was that the SPI buffer holds the previous transmitted value so need to clear it once before reading again to get actual value.

+Also need to make sure to use special `write_cmd()` function as it contains the neccessary chip select setting/resetting and it will not respond to commands otherwise.